-When the UE first registers in 5GS, the UE includes the Indication of URSP Provisioning Support in EPS in the UE Policy Container carried in Registration Request.
-Only when receiving this indication in the UE Policy Container, the PCF will provision the URSP to UE in EPS.
+When the UE registers in 5GS, the UE includes the Indication of URSP Provisioning Support in EPS in the UE Policy Container carried in Registration Request.
+On receiving this indication in the UE Policy Container, the PCF will provision the URSP to UE in EPS.

-During Initial Attach with default PDN connection establishment procedure in EPS, the UE provides the Indication of URSP Provisioning Support in EPS PCO in the PDN connectivity request to SMF+PGW-C. If the SMF+PGW-C supports URSP provisioning in EPS, it provides the Indication of URSP Provisioning Support in EPS PCO to UE in the PDN Connectivity Accept message.
+During Initial Attach with default PDN connection establishment procedure in EPS, the UE provides the Indication of "URSP Provisioning Support in EPS" in (e)PCO in the PDN connectivity request to SMF+PGW-C. If the SMF+PGW-C supports URSP provisioning in EPS, it provides the Indication of "URSP Provisioning Support in EPS" in (e)PCO to UE in the PDN Connectivity Accept message.

 NOTE 1: The ePCO capability negotiation between UE and network is done during Attach procedure as defined in TS 24.301 [13].

-When the UE receives the URSP Provisioning Support in EPS PCO and ePCO support indication from EPC, then the UE initiates the UE requested bearer resource modification procedure and includes the UE Policy Container ePCO in the Request Bearer Resource Modification message, the UE Policy Container ePCO will be further forwarded by MME to SMF+PGW-C. When the UE Policy Container ePCO is received by SMF+PGW-C, it forwards transparently the UE Policy Container to PCF for the PDU Session, then the PCF for the PDU Session establishes the UE Policy Association with PCF for the UE.
+When the UE receives the "URSP Provisioning Support in EPS" in (e)PCO and ePCO support indication from EPC, then the UE initiates the UE requested bearer resource modification procedure and includes the UE Policy Container ePCO in the Request Bearer Resource Modification message, the UE Policy Container ePCO will be further forwarded by MME to SMF+PGW-C. When the UE Policy Container ePCO is received by SMF+PGW-C, it forwards transparently the UE Policy Container to PCF for the PDU Session, then the PCF for the PDU Session establishes the UE Policy Association with PCF for the UE.
 The PCF for the UE generates the corresponding URSP rules in a similar way as it is done in 5GS and sends the URSP rules to UE in the UE Policy Container as described in clause 4.11.0a.5 of TS 23.502 [3].

-If the UE does not receive the URSP Provisioning Support in EPS ePCO and ePCO support indication from EPC, then the UE does not initiate the UE requested bearer resource modification procedure to send the UE Policy Container ePCO to EPC.
+If the UE does not receive the "URSP Provisioning Support in EPS" in (e)PCO and ePCO support indication from EPC, then the UE does not initiate the UE requested bearer resource modification procedure to send the UE Policy Container ePCO to EPC.